Brahma-fi/protected_moonshots/docs/ConvexTradeExecutor.md

 ## 1. Introduction

 THe `ConvexTradeExecutor` is the long position handler.
-The `Hauler` deposits to and withdraws funds in USDC, which is then converted to Curve LP tokens which are converted and staked on convex, to accrue rewards and earn yield.
+The `Vault` deposits to and withdraws funds in USDC, which is then converted to Curve LP tokens which are converted and staked on convex, to accrue rewards and earn yield.

 ## 2. Contract Details

 **- Key Functionalities**

-- `initiateDeposit` - Converts the want tokens sent by hauler into Curve LP (UST3 Metapool) tokens.
+- `initiateDeposit` - Converts the want tokens sent by vault into Curve LP (UST3 Metapool) tokens.

-- `initiateWithdraw` - Prepares enough want token balance in the contract by unstaking/converting LP Tokens if needed, for the hauler to pull.
+- `initiateWithdraw` - Prepares enough want token balance in the contract by unstaking/converting LP Tokens if needed, for the vault to pull.

 - `openPosition` - Opens a long position on Convex by staking Curve LP (UST3 Metapool) tokens.